Author: Dan Godlin

 Avatar photo

-Daniel Godlin is the Founder & CEO of CollegeCommit, a boutique college admissions advisory serving high-achieving students worldwide.
-Over more than a decade, he has guided hundreds of students to Ivy League and top-tier universities, including Harvard, Stanford, MIT, Georgetown, and Yale.
-A psychology graduate of NYU with a focus on emotional intelligence, Daniel leads a selective team known for rigorous strategy and mentorship-driven, student-centered narrative development.
+Dan Godlin is the Founder & CEO of CollegeCommit, a NYC-based boutique college admissions consulting firm serving high-achieving students worldwide.
+Over the past 14 years, he has guided 600+ students to top universities, including Harvard, Stanford, MIT, Yale, Columbia, UPenn, UC Berkeley, UCLA, and USC.
+He holds a Bachelor’s degree with honors from NYU, where he studied psychology with a focus on emotional intelligence and human behavior, and now leads a team of senior strategists and mentors who provide highly personalized, data-driven admissions guidance.

 Read More